csharp-ml-dotnet

 Once you have the extension installed, you can start creating and training machine learning models.

-In your Visual Studio project, right-click on the project in the Solution Explorer.
+In your Visual Studio project, right-click on the project in Solution Explorer.
 Select Add > Machine Learning.

 ml-net-demo-2